fission/fission.io/content/en/docs/fission-cli/fission_function_update-container.md

       --port int                 Port where the application is running (default 8888) --command string           Command to be passed to the container.
 If not specified , the ones defined in the image are used
       --args string              Args to be passed to the command on the container.
 If not specified , the ones defined in the image are used
       --secret stringArray       Function access to secret, should be present in the same namespace as the function.
 You can provide multiple secrets using multiple --secrets flags.
-In the case of fn update the the secrets will be replaced by the provided list of secrets.
+In the case of fn update the secrets will be replaced by the provided list of secrets.
       --configmap stringArray    Function access to configmap, should be present in the same namespace as the function.
 You can provide multiple configmaps using multiple --configmap flags.
 In case of fn update the configmaps will be replaced by the provided list of configmaps.
       --fntimeout int            --ft |:|: Maximum time for a request to wait for the response from the function (default 60) --idletimeout int          The length of time (in seconds) that a function is idle before pod(s) are eligible for recycling (default 120)
       --labels string            Comma separated labels to apply to the function.
-Eg. --labels="environment=dev,application=analytics"
+E.g. --labels="environment=dev,application=analytics"
       --annotation stringArray   Annotation to apply to the function.
 To mention multiple annotations --annotation="abc.com/team=dev" --annotation="foo=bar"
       --mincpu int               Minimum CPU to be assigned to pod (In millicore, minimum 1) --maxcpu int               Maximum CPU to be assigned to pod (In millicore, minimum 1)